ecyrb/sim-racing-notes/docs/bathurst.md

 Unfortunately, trees, walls, bridges, and long straightaways make achieving this goal difficult; I cheated and used a few chase cams on straightaways.

-#### 4. Your view should be such that your left is the driver's left.
+#### 4. Your left should be the driver's left.

 When I'm looking *backwards* and need to tell the driver about something on *their left*, it takes my brain a split-second too long to flip my right to their left.
-This means that cameras are generally placed *behind* the driver, aiming down the direction of travel.
+This means that I attempted to place cameras *behind* the driver, aiming down the direction of travel.
 Due to obscured sight-lines at Mount Panorama this isn't always possible, so there are a few backwards shots.

 ### Directions

+*(I've never shared a camera file before, so I probably don't have this 100% right — let me know if it doesn't work for you.)*

-Put the downloaded .cam file in your `Documents\iRacing\cameras\tracks\bathurst` directory.
+Put the downloaded [.cam file](bathurst_advspot_v2.cam) in your `Documents\iRacing\cameras\tracks\bathurst` directory.
 When in the sim, bring up the camera controls (Ctrl + F12), and on the `group` tab, `load track`, and select the `bathurst_advspot_v2.cam` file. `AdvSpot` should now show up in your list of cameras in the replay controls:

 ![](img/available_cams.png)